 Start Black History Month preschool activities with your kids this February to teach them all about influential African Americans and have fun doing it.
 There are so many fun hands-on Black History Month preschool activities to try!
 Check out some of my favorites:

 Black History Month Preschool Crafts

-I’ve put together a bundle of Black History Month preschool printables you can use to teach your preschoolers about influential African Americans like Harriet Tubman and many others.
+I’ve put together a bundle of preschool Black History art activities you can use to teach your preschoolers about influential African Americans like Harriet Tubman and many others.
 These Black History Month preschool printables come with templates, helpful suggestions for teachers, and a cut and paste Black History Month activity your preschoolers will love!

 Plus, they’ll be building fine motor skills, scissor skills, creativity, and concentration along the way.
 This Black History Month preschool craft bundle includes:

 - Jackie Robinson